 What happens when your values are ignored or compromised?

-Being clear about your core values helps you lead more skilfully when your values are being crossed or compromised.
+Being clear about your core values also helps you lead more skilfully when your values are being crossed or compromised.
 For example, have you ever found yourself partnered with a colleague on an important project only to realize halfway through that your collaboration is creating enormous conflict or stress for you, and the project is suffering as a result?

 Take the time to reflect calmly, thoughtfully and without judgement about what’s really going on.